For Council Tax purposes, a person is considered as severely mentally impaired if:

 If a property does not qualify for an exemption, a 50% discount may be awarded if all the adults resident in a property are in one of the special categories for council tax.
 These categories include people who are severely mentally impaired, carers, apprentices, students, student nurses and 18 year olds for whom child benefit is payable.

 A 25% discount is awarded when all of the adults resident in a property, except one, are severely mentally impaired or belong to one of the categories outlined above.

-To apply for the above discount or exemption, Simply Click and access your Council Tax account using your Council Tax account number, which is shown on the front of your last bill.
+To apply for the above discount or exemption, simply access your council tax account using your council tax account number, which is shown on the front of your last bill.